joshGilstrap/python_playground/README.md

-A place for practicing Python and data structures & algorithms, currently implementing sorting algorithms with timed readouts.
+A place for practicing Python and data structures & algorithms, currently implementing sorting algorithms with runtime readouts.

 Current state of affairs: